MedCity News

 STAT

 And so, another working week will soon draw to a close.
 Not a moment too soon, yes?
 This is, you may recall, our treasured signal to daydream about weekend plans.
-Our agenda is quickly filling up.
-Besides the usual promenading with the official mascot, we plan to hang with at least two of our short people, one of whom returns from an institution of higher learning.
+Our agenda is, once gain, rather modest.
+We plan to promenade with the official mascot and his stay-over playmate, catch up on our reading, and hold another listening party with Mrs.

 Continue to STAT+ to read the full story…